 Turmeric Powder in Gelatin Gummies

 When using turmeric powder in gummies, it tints the gelatin a gorgeous golden colour, but doesn’t completely dissolve.
-Little bits of the dried ground turmeric root often dissipate and settle on the base of the gummies before they set.
+Little bits of the dried ground turmeric often dissipate and settle in the gummies before they set.
 How much settles depends on quantity used, the type of turmeric powder, and your gummy making technique.
 You can use cooling and mixing before moulding to help hold these solids in suspension.
 Or you can use that knowledge to create gorgeous gold dusted gummies.

 Going for Gold!

 I’ve seen this speckling many times in our golden gummy turmeric treats, but inadvertently discovered the fun potential of using as it as a special effect whilst experimenting colour combinations for tinting.
 So I decided to create the special green and gold St. Patrick’s day gummies pictured above.
 I also have some other yummy gummy gold dust combinations with other colours later in the post.
 First up, let’s talk about mixing options.

 Gold Dust Gummy Treat Making and Mixing Methods

 Including Turmeric in the Gelatin Mixture

 The method used for the gummies pictured in this post is to include turmeric powder in the mixture.
 Some of the larger particles of turmeric (and accompanying black pepper, if included) will naturally settle and dust the base of the moulds with golden flecks.

 Since we want the larger pieces to precipitate down and settle at the bottom of the mould (face of the treats), unlike many of our other gummies where we cool the mix to improve suspension, the gelatin mixture can be poured straight into the molds and then chilled to set.
 To increase settling, instead of popping the gummies straight into the fridge, you can allow them to cool on the counter for a while before transferring them to the fridge to set firm before unmolding.